ekstdo/keyboard-color-combo/README.md

 `/usr/bin/python3 /[path]/ColorCoding.py /[path]/Keyboard.yaml`

 under "Action".
-If you're not using Keyboard-[DE].yaml as config, make shure to change it to the name of your config file.
+If you're not using Keyboard.yaml as config, make shure to change it to the name of your config file.
 ##### on GNOME
-Go to the settings.
+Open the settings.
 Go to "Keyboard" > "Customize Shortcuts" > "Own Shortcuts" and click on "Add Shortcut".
 Insert

 `/usr/bin/python3 /[path]/ColorCoding.py /[path]/Keyboard.yaml`